Jeroen Meeusen

 On 4 July 1849, Oberhaeuser requested a patent for a "microscope achromatique, à miroir mobile, donnant la lumière verticale et à toutes les obliquités, avec platine à mouvement circulaire fonctionnant sans déplacement de son axe optique", which he obtained on 17 September 1849.

-According to Oberhaeuser, it was Abraham Abraham of Liverpool who brought "microscopes with mirrors outside of the optical axis" to his attention in 1846 and he "immediately started to make them".
+According to Oberhaeuser, it was Abraham Abraham (c.
+1799 - 1863) of Liverpool who brought "microscopes with mirrors outside of the optical axis" to his attention in 1846 and he "immediately started to make them".
 First described by Hugo von Mohl in his 1846 book 'Mikrographie' pp. 142-3.

 circa 1850